A. General links

 B. Links to Articles and Book Reviews by Fintan Lane

-Unfortunately, most history periodicals and journals tend not to make their articles available online, so all that can be provided here are a couple of articles from the commendable History Ireland and a few book reviews from both the aforementioned and the now-extinct Irish Democrat newspaper:
+Unfortunately, most history periodicals and journals tend not to make their articles available online, so all that can be provided here are a couple of articles from the commendable History Ireland and a few short book reviews from both the aforementioned and the now-extinct Irish Democrat newspaper:

 Review of new edition of Emmet O’Connor, A Labour History of Ireland, 1824–2000 (Dublin, 2011) in History Ireland, July/August 2013.
 The review can be read here.